What is email marketing?

 Email marketing is any message sent to customers or potential customers with the purpose of facilitating the commercial aims of a business, whether that be email marketing to make money or to simply foster loyalty.

-When you click “send me details of future offers” after making a purchase or signing up to a service, that’s email marketing.
+If you click “send me details of future offers” after making a purchase or signing up to a service, that’s email marketing.

 It is an inescapable thing in this day and age.